segmentio/segment-docs/src/connections/storage/data-lakes/data-lakes-manual-setup.md

 1. Locate and select EMR from the AWS console.
 2. Click **Create Cluster**, and open the **Advanced Options**.
-3. In the Advanced Options, on Step 1: Software and Steps, ensure the following options are selected, along with the defaults:
+3. In the Advanced Options, on Step 1: Software and Steps, ensure you select the following options, along with the defaults:
    - `Use for Hive table metadata`
    - `Use for Spark table metadata` ![Select to use for both Have and Spark table metadata](images/02_hive-spark-table.png)
 4. In the Networking setup section, select to create the cluster in either a public or private subnet.
-Creating the cluster in a private subnet is more secure, but requires some additional configuration.
+Creating the cluster in a private subnet is more secure, but requires additional configuration.
 Creating a cluster in a public subnet is accessible from the internet.
-However, you can configure strict security groups to prevent inbound access to the cluster.
+You can configure strict security groups to prevent inbound access to the cluster.
 See Amazon's document, [Amazon VPC Options - Amazon EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-clusters-in-a-vpc.html) for more information.
 As a best practice, Segment recommends that you consult with your network and security before you configure your EMR cluster.
 5. In the Hardware Configuration section, create a cluster with the nodes listed below.
 This configuration uses the default **On demand** purchasing option for the instances.
    - **1** master node
    - **2** core nodes